Nissrine Brouk

 Nissrine Brouk, sometimes written Nisrine Brouk, is a Moroccan karateka.
 She won the gold medal in the women's 68 kg event at the 2019 African Games held in Rabat, Morocco.

+Career

 In 2021, she competed in the women's 68 kg event at the World Karate Championships held in Dubai, United Arab Emirates.
 She was eliminated in the repechage by eventual bronze medalist Alizée Agier of France.

 She won one of the bronze medals in the women's 68 kg event at the Mediterranean Games held in Oran, Algeria.
 She also won one of the bronze medals in the women's 68 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+In 2023, she competed in the women's 68 kg event at the World Karate Championships held in Budapest, Hungary.
+She was eliminated in her fourth match by Alizée Agier of France.